Weather data overview

 armclient put /subscriptions/<subscriptionid>/resourceGroups/<resource-group-name>/providers/Microsoft.AgFoodPlatform/farmBeats/<farmbeats-resource-name>/<extensionid>?api-version=2021-09-01-preview '{"additionalApiProperties": {""15-day-daily-forecast"": {"apiFreshnessTimeInMinutes": <time>}, ""currents-on-demand"": {"apiFreshnessTimeInMinutes": <time>},""15-day-hourly-forecast"":{"apiFreshnessTimeInMinutes": <time>}}}'

-All values within < > is to be replaced with your respective environment values.
-The above update command does merge patch operation which means it updates Freshness Time only for the API mentioned in the command and retains the Freshness Time values for other APIs as they were before.
+The preceding update command merges patch operations.
+It updates freshness time for only the API mentioned in the command and retains the freshness time values for other APIs as they were before.

 {